SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

               <details>
        <summary>CloudQuery</summary>

-       In this section, you have the choice to create a [CloudQuery source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-source/) in Sumo Logic.
+       In this section, you have the choice to create a [CloudQuery source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-source) in Sumo Logic.
 (This functionality is in [preview](#cloudquery-preview).
-If would like to know more about the feature, reach out to your Sumo Logic Account Executive.)
+If you would like to know more about the feature, reach out to your Sumo Logic Account Executive.)

        If fields are missing, or you need to change them, do the following:
        * **8.1 Configure CloudQuery C2C Source**